Amazon launches virtual Dash button SDK for third-party screens

 First Amazon announced physical Dash buttons to make it easy for consumers to reorder their favorite products.
 Then it launched virtual versions of the product to embed on the Amazon website and mobile app, providing one-click reordering power for items you recently purchased.
 Now Amazon has revealed the next phase in its plan to corner the ecommerce market with programmable buying buttons.

-The company has announced the Virtual Dash Button Service (VDBS), effectively a software development kit (SDK) that lets third parties put virtual dash buttons on devices with connected screens.
+The company has announced the Virtual Dash Button Service (VDBS), effectively a software development kit (SDK) that lets third parties put virtual dash buttons on connected devices with screens.

 Replenish